Dead of Winter (2025 film): Plot

-After her husband's death, widow Barb sets out to fulfill his last request to have his ashes scattered in Lake Hilda in northern Minnesota, where the two had their first date.
+After her husband Karl's death, widow Barb sets out to fulfill his last request to have his ashes scattered in remote Lake Hilda in northern Minnesota, where the two had their first date.
 During a snowstorm as she drives there, she takes an unintended detour to a nearby cabin and asks a suspicious looking man, Camo Jacket, for directions.
 She notices blood on the snow, which he says is from a deer.
-When Barb reaches the lake, she sees Leah, a young woman with her hands bound trying to escape from Camo Jacket, but he retrieves her.
+When Barb reaches the lake, she sees Leah, a young woman with her hands bound, trying to escape from Camo Jacket, but he retrieves her.

-Barb returns to the cabin to investigate and finds the young woman tied up in the basement and overhears the man talking to his wife, Purple Lady.
-Purple Lady finds Barb’s mitten outside the house, along with evidence that she had been talking to the kidnapped girl.
+Barb returns to the cabin to investigate, finds the young woman chained in the basement, and overhears the man talking to his wife, Purple Lady.
+Purple Lady finds Barb's mitten outside the house, along with evidence that she had been communicating with the kidnapped girl.
 They go in search of her.

-Barb sets up her husband's old ice fishing shack on the frozen lake as a trap.
-The couple approaches with guns, and Camo Jacket falls into a concealed hole in the ice.
-Unable to get Leah out of the cabin basement, Barb floods most of the cabin.
-The couple returns and Purple Lady shoots Barb in the arm before she escapes.
-Barb flees back to her truck, which has had its wiring torn apart.
+Barb sets up her husband's ice-fishing shack on the frozen lake as a trap.
+The couple approaches with guns, and Camo Jacket falls through a concealed hole in the ice.
+Meanwhile, Barb enters their cabin and, failing to free Leah, douses the fire and soaks all of the clothing, blankets and curtains in water.
+The couple returns, and Purple Lady shoots Barb in the arm before she escapes.
+Barb returns to her truck, which has had its wiring torn apart.

-Camo Jacket is hypothermic from falling into the water, so Purple Lady goes to look for Barb on her own.
-Barb sneaks back to the cabin and manages to break into Camo Jacket’s car and use the radio for help, before he interrupts her.
-They scuffle and Barb stabs him in the foot.
+Camo Jacket is hypothermic from falling into the water, so Purple Lady searches for Barb on her own.
+Barb sneaks back to the cabin and breaks into Camo Jacket's car to use the CB radio to call for help, before he interrupts her.
+They scuffle, and Barb stabs him in the foot.
 It is revealed that Purple Lady is a terminally sick hospital employee.
-Leah, who had been admitted to the hospital after a suicide attempt, is now the target to have her liver harvested to save Purple Lady’s life, but time is running out.
+Leah, who had been admitted to the hospital after a suicide attempt, is their target to have her liver harvested to save Purple Lady's life, but time is running out.
 Barb convinces Camo Jacket to drive to the nearest town and get the police before going to the hospital himself.
 He agrees but on the way is intercepted by Purple Lady.

-Barb blows up her truck to hopefully be a signal for help.
-Two hunters stop for her on the road and they all drive back to the cabin to try to help Leah, but Purple Lady shoots and kills them both.
-Barb finds Camo Jacket dead in the car.
-Barb manages to shoot Purple Lady in the leg, but Purple Lady knocks her out and she wakes up chained in the basement with Leah.
-Barb manages to free herself but Purple Lady catches them before Leah can get free.
+Barb burns her truck to act as a distress signal.
+Two hunters meet her on the road, and they all drive back to investigate the cabin, but Purple Lady shoots and kills the hunters.
+Barb finds Camo Jacket dead in her car as a decoy.
+Barb shoots Purple Lady in the leg, but Purple Lady knocks her out, and Barb awakens chained in the basement with Leah.
+Barb frees herself, but Purple Lady catches her before they can escape.
 Purple Lady forces Barb and Leah to accompany her back to the lake at gunpoint.